 With only a few baking tools you can easily make these scones, the following are what I recommend.

 I’m a great fan of using a cast-iron skillet when making my scones.
 I feel that the scones bake more evenly and it allows for the scones to have a perfect crust.
 But if you do not yet own one then you can alternatively use a 9-inch baking pan it just won’t produce the same texture.

 When it comes to choosing which sugar substitute to use for keto scones, I have several for you to choose from.

 My favorite sugar substitute is Lakanto Monk Fruit because the texture is spot on and since there is barely any aftertaste.
 It is a monk fruit and erythritol blend, and it’s one to try if you have not done so.

 Lakanto Monk Fruit gets its sweetness from antioxidants called mogrosides, instead of fructose or sucrose.
-Which is why it’s a great all-natural sugar-substitute.
+This is why it’s a great all-natural sugar substitute.
 Plus it has zero calories and zero glycemic index.

 I’m also partial to Swerve which is an erythritol blend.
 Similar to Lakanto I find it has no bitter aftertaste and measures just like sugar.

 It’s also a sugar substitute that browns and caramelizes just like sugar.
 Swerve is made from ingredients found in select fruits and starchy root vegetables and contains no artificial ingredients, preservatives, or flavors.
 It’s a sugar alcohol that has a 0 % impact on blood sugar.

 You could also use the stevia and erythritol-based brand Pyure for these cranberry orange scones.
 But if you decide to use Pyure you will want to use 1/2 the amount called for in this recipe since it’s a much sweeter option.